citrikorg/createmagnets/README.md

 createmagnets
 =============

-Little Bash script to create magnet URL of several using rhash Updated to java
+Java and Bash script (not working good)  to create magnet URL of several using rhash Updated to java

 Thanks for the inspitation and the some code @ioerror,